scmacoll/xander.com/README.md

 Quote Reference & eCommerce Site

 ![Quote-Reference-Library](https://github.com/scmacoll/xander.com/assets/85879687/fface31b-cade-4cd9-a2ef-ecc48623f1b1)

+---
 #### Introduction
 xandria.dev is a full-stack web application designed to offer users an engaging experience navigating through famous quotes presented in a grid layout, coupled with integrated eCommerce features for purchasing related merchandise.
 This project leverages the MERN stack along with TypeScript and Tailwind CSS, focusing on asynchronous state management, security, and a seamless user interface.

+> :warning: **Demo Project**: This project serves as a demonstration.
+Feel free to input any data during checkout to explore the features.

 #### Features
 - **eCommerce Checkout System**: Built from scratch using Next.js, featuring session management, error handling, and secure cart functionality.